Port Lympne Wild Animal Park: Introducing captive animals into the wild

 According to a U.S. report, Damian Aspinall had purchased about a million acres in Africa and turned the area into a park in an attempt to protect gorillas whose numbers have been declining due to the loss of habitat and poaching.
-The Foundation's web site however, clarifies this: "The Aspinall Foundation is working with the governments of the Congo-Brazzaville and the neighbouring state of Gabon to protect around one million acres within the unique savannah ecosystem of the Batéké Plateau. ...
+The Foundation's website however, clarifies this: "The Aspinall Foundation is working with the governments of the Congo-Brazzaville and the neighbouring state of Gabon to protect around one million acres within the unique savannah ecosystem of the Batéké Plateau. ...
 We have reintroduced over 60 gorillas back into the wild, including 22 who travelled from our Parks in Kent".
 In a 2016 interview, Aspinall added that "we've reintroduced eight black rhinos into the wild" presumably, all born in Kent.

-A BBC report in 2014 stated that the Foundation managed two gorilla rescue and rehabilitation projects in Gabon and Congo, respectively.
+A BBC report in 2014 stated that the Foundation managed two gorilla rescue and rehabilitation projects in Gabon and Republic of the Congo, respectively.
 A subsequent report stated that five of ten of the gorillas released in 2014 had been found dead soon after, possibly due to attacks by other gorillas.

-Tara Stoinski of the Dian Fossey Gorilla Fund made this comment on the television program 60 Minutes (aired 15 March 2015): "I think that humans have a very romantic notion of what the wild is like, and the wild is not a place where it is safe, and animals get to roam free and make choices".
+Tara Stoinski of the Dian Fossey Gorilla Fund International made this comment on the television programme 60 Minutes (aired 15 March 2015): "I think that humans have a very romantic notion of what the wild is like, and the wild is not a place where it is safe, and animals get to roam free and make choices".
 She wonders about the value of sending zoo-born animals to Africa and believes that it would be wiser for Aspinall to use his funds to save gorillas already in the wild.

 In a 2016 interview, Aspinall blamed one gorilla that the Foundation had released for killing the five others.
 He also complained about the negative publicity about the event.
 "What about the 60 we released that survived?
 There's no glory if you get it right.
-We get no press, no publicity - but boy, if anything goes wrong, they jump on you."
+We get no press, no publicity – but boy, if anything goes wrong, they jump on you."

 The Park has also introduced other animals into the wild.
 However, a black rhino (called Zambezi), that was born and raised at the Park, died while being flown to Tanzania in June 2019.
 The rhino was part of a plan to repopulate the Serengeti.

 In 2022, the Aspinall Foundation announced that 13 elephants, born in captivity, would be returned to Africa, for release in the wilds of Kenya.
 Some experts questioned the wisdom of this strategy, citing issues such as the stress caused by "a hazardous journey", low temperatures at night in Africa, as well as "unfamiliar surroundings, foraging for food, predators and illness".
 Some concern was also expressed about water quality and the risk of conflict with the human population.
 The Foundation replied with a statement that it "has a 30-year history of successful rewilding projects around the globe".